warrenca/php-connect4/README.md

 --------------------------------------
 The players are...
 Player One: Name Human 👤, Token [X]
-Player Two: Name Robot 🤖, Token [O]
+Player Two: Name Human 2 👤, Token [O]
 [ ] indicates an empty cell and a valid drop point.
+Press Ctrl+C anytime to exit the game.
 Have fun!

     [ ][ ][ ][ ][ ][ ][ ]
     [ ][ ][ ][ ][ ][ ][ ]
     [ ][ ][ ][ ][ ][ ][ ]